weelyX/data-mining-classification-clustering/README.md

 - `data/` — CSV datasets used in the analysis.
 - `docs/data_mining_project_report.pdf` — Final report summarizing methodology and results.
 - `requirements.txt` — Python libraries required to run the notebooks.

-## What I Learned

-Through this project, I practiced applying supervised and unsupervised machine learning techniques, comparing model behavior across different datasets, using evaluation metrics, and interpreting results in a structured data mining report.